xmonader/letsbuildacompiler-pretty/src/tutor14_types.md

 compilers.

-I should point out that, by setting the high bits to zero, we are in effect treating the numbers as UNSIGNED integers.
+I should point out that, by setting the high bits to zero, we are in effect treating the numbers as _unsigned_ integers.
 If  we want to treat them as signed ones instead (the more  likely  case)  we should do a  sign  extension  after  the load, instead of a clear before it.
 Just  to  tie  this  part  of the discussion up with a